 Working this arid land since 1854

-We have learned to love and work the crops of Les Garrigues during eight generations.
+We have learned to love and work our crops during eight generations.
 Our clayey and shallow land is exposed to extreme weather, big thermic oscillations, huge contrast between seasons and few rainfalls.
 But from these conditions emerges a unique olive, of a concentrated aroma and taste, that keeps us as a proud farmers family.

 From great-grandmother Antònia to Molí dels Torms